fbpx

 Practice your stride rate by creating a playlist full of songs with your cadence goal steps per minute, which equals beats per minute.
 If you want to work on a 180 stride rate, set up a list of songs that are all 180-182 BPM.
 Every time you hear a beat, you want a foot to be hitting the pavement.

 If you have a slower cadence, try to increase it gradually, as it is tiring to try and push out an entire run at 180 SPM.
 If your natural stride rate is 170, you can set up a playlist of songs that are between 172-174 BPM to start.
-Therefore you are speeding it up just a bit to begin.
+Therefore you are speeding it up just a bit to begin with.

 As you improve, update your playlist to include songs a few BPM higher each time.
 It will really help!